 - a.
-On the machine where the portal Web application is installed, copy the portal Web application's local deployment definition file (sas_services_idp_local_omr.xml) to a separate file.
+On the machine on which the portal Web application is installed, copy the portal Web application's local deployment definition file (sas_services_idp_local_omr.xml) to a separate file.
 Give the new file a different name (for example, sas_services_hellouser_local_omr.xml). - b.
-If you are installing the HelloUserWikExample application on a different machine than the portal Web application, and if SAS Foundation Services is not installed on this machine, then create the following directory structure on the machine where the HelloUserWikExample application will be installed: C:/Program Files/SAS/SASFoundationServices/Deployments/.
+If you are installing the HelloUserWikExample application on a different machine than the portal Web application, and if SAS Foundation Services is not installed on this machine, then create the following directory structure on the machine on which the HelloUserWikExample application will be installed: C:\SAS\BIEntServerMin\Lev1\web\Deployments\.
 (Note: It is not necessary to install SAS Foundation Services on this machine.) - c.
-On the machine where the HelloUserWikExample application will be installed, create a new directory under C:/Program Files/SAS/SASFoundationServices/Deployments/.
+On the machine on which the HelloUserWikExample application will be installed, create a new directory under C:\SAS\BIEntServerMin\Lev1\web\Deployments\.
 For example: